ISISComputingGroup/ibex_developers_manual/ITC503-Heliox.md

 - Set status to part 2
 - Wait for the same conditions as in part 1 but using the He3Pot target specified for part 2 in macros
   - Do same actions for each case
-- Wait for the number of seconds given by the user in the macros
+- If part successful then wait for the number of seconds given by the user in the macros

 ##### Part 3
 - Set skipped to False